 Secretary Way serves as President of the National Association of Secretaries of State (NASS).

-Nominated for appointment by Governor Phil Murphy on December 18, 2017, Ms. Way was sworn in as New Jersey’s 34th Secretary of State on February 26, 2018.
+Throughout her career, Secretary Way has devoted herself to public service.
 Prior to becoming Secretary of State, Secretary Way was an Administrative Law Judge for the State of New Jersey.
 In 2006, Secretary Way was elected to the Passaic County Board of Chosen Freeholders and served as the Freeholder Director in 2009.
+She served as special counsel for the Passaic County Board of Social Services overseeing all agency litigation.
 She also served as a council member for the New Jersey Highlands Water Protection and Planning Council.
 She is the former president of the Women Empowered Democratic Organization of Passaic County, an organization dedicated to empowering Democratic women by increasing their participation with the goal of achieving greater equality in the political process.
-Secretary Way also serves on the Board of Directors for the Institute for Women’s Policy Research, a leading national think tank geared towards advancing dialogue and policy for improving women’s lives and their families.
+Secretary Way also previously served on the Board of Directors for the Institute for Women’s Policy Research, a leading national think tank geared towards advancing dialogue and policy for improving women’s lives and their families.

-Secretary Way has been a member of the New York Football Giants Wives’ Organization, the New Jersey State Bar Association, Garden State Bar Association, National Association of Women Judges, Association of Black Women Lawyers, Passaic County Bar Association, and the New Jersey Women’s Lawyers Association.
+Secretary Way lives in Passaic County with her husband and their children.
+Secretary Way has been a member of the New Jersey State Bar Association, Garden State Bar Association, National Association of Women Judges, Association of Black Women Lawyers, Passaic County Bar Association, and the New Jersey Women’s Lawyers Association.